Jaanipäev: Victory Day

 The tradition before the Soviet occupation was for a bonfire to be lit by the Estonian President on the morning of võidupüha (June 23).
 From this fire, the flame of independence was carried across the country to light the many bonfires.
-During the transition to the re-establishment of Estonia's de facto independence, jaanipäev became an unofficial holiday, with many work places closing down.
+During the transition to the re-establishment of Estonia's de facto independence, jaanipäev became an unofficial holiday, with many workplaces closing down.
 It once again became an official national holiday in 1992.

 Traditions and rituals

 On jaaniõhtu, Estonians all around the country will gather with their families, or at larger events to celebrate this important day with singing and dancing and lighting the bonfires, as Estonians have done for centuries.

-Some of the rituals of jaanipäev have very strong folkloric roots there was also an important place in spells and fire.
+Some of the rituals of jaanipäev have very strong folklore roots there was also an important place in spells and fire.
 The best-known ritual is the lighting of the bonfire and then jumping over it.
 This is seen as a way of guaranteeing prosperity and avoiding bad luck.
 Likewise, to not light the fire is to invite the destruction of your house by fire.
 The fire also frightened away mischievous spirits who avoided it at all costs, thus ensuring a good harvest.
 So, the bigger the fire, the further the mischievous spirits stayed away.

 Midsummer's eve is important for lovers.
-Among Estonian folk tales and literature there is the tale of two lovers, Koit (dawn) and Eha (dusk).
+Among Estonian folk tales and literature, there is the tale of two lovers, Koit (dawn) and Eha (dusk).
 These two lovers see each other only once a year and exchange the briefest of kisses on the shortest night of the year.
 Earth-bound lovers go into the forest looking for the flower of the fern which is said to bloom only on that night.
 Also on this night, single people can follow a detailed set of instructions involving different flowers to see whom they are going to marry.